Society for Francophone Postcolonial Studies

 Circulated to members.

-Vice-President Nicki Hitchcott read the President’s Report in Charlotte Baker’s absence:
+Vice-President Charlotte Baker read the President’s Report in Kate Marsh’s absence:

-This year’s Annual conference is looking like another great success for SFPS.
-Thanks again to the Conference Secretaries for all their hard work.
+Other activities to report are that SFPS once more sponsored a screening at the Africa in Motion Film Festival in Scotland, the film Abderrahmane Sissako: Beyond Territories, dir.
+Valérie Osouf.
+2017, and that the annual conference this year is looking like another great success for the Society.
 We are now inviting ideas for the theme of next year’s Annual Conference, so please do let us know if you would like to make a suggestion.

 - Treasurer’s Report (Claire Griffiths)